silviot/edx-platform-wiki/Setting up PyCharm for edX development.md

   * Specify the settings for the new configuration:
     * Change the name to something more memorable, e.g. "LMS".
     * Specify "./manage.py" for "Script".
     * Specify "lms runserver --settings=devstack 0.0.0.0:8000" for "Script parameters".
-    * click to edit the "Environment variables" property
     * Choose the remote interpreter (usually named as "Remote Python 2.7.3 (ssh://edxapp.127.0.0.1:2222/...)").
     * Specify "/edx/app/edxapp/edx-platform" for "Working directory".
     * Click to edit the "Path mappings" property
       * Click the "+" button to add a new mapping
       * Specify the full local path to "edx-platform" for "Local path".
-This should be the edx-platform directly beneath your devstack folder, e.g. "/Users/andya/devstack/edx-platform"  (Be sure to specify "Users" rather than the shorthand "~" here.)
+This should be the edx-platform directly beneath your devstack folder, e.g. "/Users/[username]/devstack/edx-platform"  (Be sure to specify "Users" rather than the shorthand "~" here.)
       * Specify "/edx/app/edxapp/edx-platform" for "Remote path".
       * Click "OK" to save the mappings.
     * Deselect "Add content roots to PYTHONPATH".